saurabh-hirani/saurabh-hirani.github.io/_posts/2021-05-01-pipeline-power-1.md

 3. `csv2table` takes CSV and displays in a clean terminal tabular format.

 Combining these 3 tools with the ever-powerful '|' Linux pipeline, can make for some interesting patterns for extracting data.
-In the next post, we will see how this pattern helps answer some critical questions about AWS security groups.

 In closing, as a shout out to the giants whose shoulders we stand upon, this post demonstrates a simple example of the following two principles from the [Unix philosophy](https://en.wikipedia.org/wiki/Unix_philosophy):